dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-development/dotnet-development-docker-compose.md

 From the .NET perspective, there is no specialized guidance needed for `docker-compose` with Dapr. `docker-compose` runs containers, and once your service is in a container, configuring it similar to any other programming technology.

+{{% alert title="💡 App Port" color="primary" %}}
-> 💡 in a container, an ASP.NET Core app will listen on port 80 by default.
+In a container, an ASP.NET Core app will listen on port 80 by default.
 Remember this for when you need to configure the `--app-port` later.
+{{% /alert %}}

 To summarize the approach: